Best gravel race bikes: Lightweight, aero gravel bikes with big tyre clearance

 Lacks in the versatility department

-The ride on smoother gravel is sensationally fast and responsive and encourages you to get down and aero to up your speed, while the Ostro Gravel even copes well with mud thanks to the tyres' side lugs.
-Things aren't so great once it gets rough though, with a jarring ride that makes putting the power down difficult and made landing back on the tarmac a relief.
+The ride on smoother gravel is sensationally fast and responsive, and encourages you to get down and aero to up your speed, while the Ostro Gravel even copes well with mud thanks to the tyres' side lugs.
+Things aren't so great once it gets rough, though, with a jarring ride that makes putting the power down difficult and makes landing back on the tarmac a relief.
 So the Ostro is perhaps best suited to smoother, faster gravel racing where the terrain isn't too challenging.
-Although that depends on the rider.
+Although that depends on the rider, of course.

 We rated the Black Inc integrated cockpit and wheels, as well as the fast-rolling Goodyear Connector tyres.
 Although you could build up the frameset 2x, complete builds are only available 1x with SRAM XPLR.